remorses/lemonsqueezy-webhooks/lemonsqueezy-webhooks/README.md

 This package exposes the lemon-squeezy webhooks types and an utility functions to handle webhooks in Node.js

+### `nodejsWebHookHandler`

+Checks the signature of the request body and parses it to a `WebhookPayload` type.

+It also adds a top level `event_name` field to make [Typescript discriminated unions](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html#discriminating-unions) work inside `onData`.

 ## Usage in Node.js

 ```ts